 When you invest in talented people, retaining them should be a business priority.
-If bright female recruits don’t see an exciting career path ahead they may leave for better opportunities.
+If your recruits don’t see an exciting career path ahead, they may leave for better opportunities.
 Likewise, women who take career breaks want exciting challenges and meaningful responsibilities on their return, otherwise the business risks losing their skills and expertise.

 Retaining talent is easier when you have sophisticated processes to enable career progression.
 Some of the measures you could consider are:

-- Mentoring by an older woman, either within your own organisation or from the wider real estate sector.
+- Mentoring for new and junior employees by a senior member of staff, either within your own organisation or from the wider real estate sector.
+Real Estate Balance regularly facilitates speed mentoring events for our members - get involved!

-- Sponsoring by a senior executive (male or female) to ensure female employees are given the same opportunities as male counterparts.
+- Sponsoring by a senior executive to ensure female employees and those from other underrepresented backgrounds are given the same opportunities as male counterparts.

-- Identifying early and mid-career development opportunities so women don’t miss out on those essential early stage promotions.
+- Identifying early and mid-career development opportunities so women and employees from ethnic minority backgrounds don’t miss out on those essential early-stage promotions.

-- Running ‘Return to Work’ programmes for women coming back into work after career breaks.
+- Running ‘Return to Work’ programmes for employees coming back into work after career breaks and parental leave.

-- Building a corporate culture that does not undervalue or side-line women who take up flexible working options.
+- Building a corporate culture that does not undervalue or side-line employees who take up flexible working options.

 - Make staff development a goal for management appraisals (and provide training if necessary).